-India’s Modi to visit Kashmir valley, first since autonomy removed in 2019
+India’s Modi visits Srinagar, first since Kashmir autonomy removed in 2019

 The move, widely welcomed across India, angered many in the densely militarised territory.
 Rebels in the Himalayan region have waged a rebellion since 1989, seeking independence or a merger with Pakistan, which controls a smaller part of the Kashmir region and, like India, claims it in full.

-“Various development works will also be dedicated to the nation,” Modi said in a statement on social media platform X ahead of the visit, including programmes “boosting the agro-economy” as well as tourism.

-A government statement said Modi will also inaugurate infrastructure around the revered Muslim shrine of Hazratbal.
+“This new Jammu-Kashmir has the courage to overcome any challenge,” he said.
+“The country is seeing these smiling faces of yours … [and] feeling relieved to see you all happy.”

+Although Modi’s Hindu nationalist Bharatiya Janata Party (BJP) is not a key player in Kashmir, the visit is seen as a signal to its voters that the party has fulfilled a core promise to end Kashmir’s special status.

-Thursday’s event is seen as part of Modi’s campaign ahead of national election scheduled in April and May, the first since the region lost its autonomy.
-The last election for the region’s legislative assembly was held in 2014.
+Thursday’s event was also a part of Modi’s campaign ahead of national election scheduled in April and May, the first since the region lost its autonomy.
+The last election for the region’s legislative assembly was held in 2014, but the government was dismissed in 2018.

+Modi did not mention plans to hold elections in the region or to restore its statehood, both demanded by Indian-administered Kashmir’s pro-India political parties.
+His close aide and federal Home Minister Amit Shah has repeatedly promised that the region would be regain statehood after elections.

+In December, India’s Supreme Court upheld the 2019 decision and asked the government to conduct state polls by September.

 Modi’s government claims New Delhi’s direct rule of Kashmir brought about a new era of “peace and development” in the region, but critics and many residents say it heralded a drastic curtailment of civil liberties and press freedom.

+For security, thousands of armed police and paramilitary forces in flak jackets were deployed, and new checkpoints were set up across Srinagar.
+The forces laid razor wire as they patrolled all the roads leading to the football stadium and randomly frisked residents and searched vehicles.

+Navy commandos in motorboats patrolled the Jhelum river that snakes through the city.
 Most schools in the city are shut for the day, and the authorities have called on government employees to attend the rally.

 Omar Abdullah, a former chief minister of Indian-administered Kashmir, accused the government of organising buses to bring in crowds to attend the rally, alleging that “almost none” would be attending willingly.